 Generally, plan sponsors who de-risk are acting on their need to reduce the impact of the volatility of their pension plan obligations on their financial statements and in their funding requirements.
 In addition, sponsors look to purchase annuities to realize insurance company expertise, efficiency, and the safety it brings to their participants.

 Plan sponsors and providers should be able to de-risk without additional administrative or financial burdens.
+As society and work change, ACLI is committed to solutions that protect all Americans, regardless of where and how they work, their life stage, or the economic status of their household.
 ACLI supports policy that makes it easier for plan sponsors to de-risk and also help plan participants make an informed decision during the transfer process that would lead to a secure retirement.